rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 Next, we will step through the process of configuring a Linux 5.* series kernel.
 To explore some of the innards of this process, we will enable the support of a specific feature that we’ll pretend is a MUST have feature on the system.
 Once you understand how this works, you can apply the same procedure to add support for any new kernel feature you want.
 Specifically, we’ll enable support for the NTFS file system into our custom kernel.

 Most modern Linux distros ship with a kernel configuration file for the running kernel available on the local file system as a compressed or regular file.
-On our sample Rocky system, this file resides in the /boot directory and is usually named something like config-4.*.
+On our sample Rocky system, this file resides in the /boot directory and is usually named something like config-*.

 The configuration file contains a list of the options and features that were enabled for the particular kernel it represents.
 A config file similar to this one is what we aim to create through the process of configuring the kernel.
 The only difference between the file we’ll create and the ready-made one is that we will add further minor customization to ours.